 Weighing 3.8 pounds, this laptop is quite portable too.
 So you can comfortably carry it along to school or work.

-You can extend Aspire 5’s battery life by reducing the screen brightness or enabling power-saving mode.
-But these modifications will affect the user experience – meaning, you have to weigh what’s more important to you: battery or performance.
+You can extend its battery life by reducing the screen brightness or enabling power-saving mode.
+But these modifications will affect the user experience.

 Acer Aspire 5 A515-56-32DK Specs